monpeco/M101JS-MongoDB-for-Node.js-Developers/indexes-performance/index-performance.md

 https://youtu.be/QyV79jsSJ9Y

+Lets run a normal query

+    var exp = db.numbers.explain("executionStats");
+    exp.find({i:45, j:23});
+    ...
+    "executionStats" : {
+       "nReturned" : 100,
+       "totalKeysExamined" : 100
+       "totalDocsExamined" : 100

+If we project only the fields (or a subset) in the index, mongo wont need to scan the documents

+    exp.find({i:45, j:23}, {_id:0, i:1, j:1 ,k:1});
+    ...
+    "executionStats" : {
+       "nReturned" : 100,
+       "totalKeysExamined" : 100
+       "totalDocsExamined" : 0

+If we do not project the fields, mongo will have to scan all documents to ensure that there is no other fields

+    exp.find({i:45, j:23}, {_id:0});
+       ...
+    "executionStats" : {
+       "nReturned" : 100,
+       "totalKeysExamined" : 100
+       "totalDocsExamined" : 100

 okay now I want to talk to you about the concept of a covered query now it covered query is not a query that is